Origin: Warrior in Final Fantasy I.

 Robust Physique (Ex)

-At 6th level, whenever the fighter takes lethal damage, 1 point of this damage may be converted to nonlethal damage, fighter’s choice.
+At 6th level, whenever the warrior takes lethal damage, 1 point of this damage may be converted to nonlethal damage, warrior’s choice.
 The amount of damage that may be converted increases to 2 points of damage at 10th level, 3 points of damage at 14th level, and 4 points of damage at 18th level.
 This damage conversion has no effect on bleed damage or damage that is already nonlethal.

 Additional Techs III (Ex)

-- Backswing (Ex): The fighter can initiate a backswing attack, as part of a full-round action, at the cost of 2 stamina.
-The fighter makes a full-attack with a weapon from his chosen weapon group, and adds double his Strength bonus on damage rolls for all attacks after the first with a two-handed weapon, 1 1/2 times his Strength bonus with a one-handed weapon, and full Strength bonus on all off-handed attacks.
+- Backswing (Ex): The warrior can initiate a backswing attack, as part of a full-round action, at the cost of 2 stamina.
+The warrior makes a full-attack with a weapon from his chosen weapon group, and adds double his Strength bonus on damage rolls for all attacks after the first with a two-handed weapon, 1 1/2 times his Strength bonus with a one-handed weapon, and full Strength bonus on all off-handed attacks.
 This ability doesn’t stack with any other ability that applies a different ability score (or ability score as a different type) to damage, nor abilities that alter the calculation of your Strength bonus on damage.

-- Beatdown (Ex): The fighter puts his full force behind a single attack, or one made within a full-attack, as a swift action that costs 1 stamina.
+- Beatdown (Ex): The warrior puts his full force behind a single attack, or one made within a full-attack, as a swift action that costs 1 stamina.
 If the attack hits, it deals double damage.

 Weapon Adaption (Ex)